How to move from ISDN to SIP

 The next step is a porting request for all your numbers.
 We’ll handle the process for you.

-Porting numbers can take a several weeks, so do not cancel your ISDN lines until you can confirm all numbers are working correctly.
+Porting numbers can take several weeks, so do not cancel your ISDN lines until you can confirm all numbers are working correctly.

 Cut off service to your ISDN lines